valeriothomas/Mouse-Gait-OpenSim-Pipeline/README.md

 # Mouse-Gait-OpenSim-Pipeline
-MATLAB pipeline for preprocessing mouse gait data and generating OpenSim-compatible OSIM, TRC, MOT, and XML files from Vicon C3D recordings, and running multi-body dynamic simulations.
+A MATLAB/OpenSim pipeline for processing mouse gait data from Vicon motion capture and estimating muscle and joint forces using multibody dynamics simulations.

 ## Features

-Register segmented mouse hindlimb bones and marker 3D model to a template opensim model
+Register segmented mouse hindlimb bones and experimental marker positions to a template OpenSim model

-Update model marker coordinates
+Update marker locations in the OpenSim model

 Import Vicon C3D files